 Post by Wade Vagle

-As we learned from our TrotBot Scaleup attempt, not all robot's legs will walk by pushing or pulling the robot.
-When we pushed TrotBot Ver 1's linkage the cranks would initially rotate, and then freeze, causing the feet to skid on the pavement.
-So, we had to manually rotate TrotBot's cranks to make it walk.
+As we learned during our attempt to scale up TrotBot, not all robot's legs will walk by pushing or pulling the robot.
+When we pushed TrotBot Ver 0 with its more rectangular-shaped footpath, the cranks would initially rotate, and then the linkage would freeze and the feet would skid on the pavement.
+Instead, we had to manually rotate TrotBot's cranks to make it walk: